Egyptomania 47 BC to 2022

-From Notre Dame to Petra: Our Shared Humanity, Our Shared Obligation
+From Ukraine to Notre Dame to Petra: Our Shared Humanity, Our Shared Obligation

 Don’t forget how you felt as you watched Notre Dame burn.
 Recognize it is something that is happening every day.
 Update: July 16, 2022 I wrote the original article below in 2019, but today the race to preserve Ukraine’s cultural heritage has made this discussion urgent again.
 The Smithsonian and Richard Kurin, the Smithsonian […]

 Viking TV interviews Jean Newman Glock, Viking’s Ambassador-at-Large

 Onwards!
 Thank you, Viking TV and Anne Diamond, for a fun interview about travel, past, present, and future.
 Thanks for watching.
 Here are the Cliff Notes (does that age me?)
 1. Embrace the now.
 Everyone is asking when travel will return to normal.
 There never was a normal with travel, and there will not be […]

 Packing Tips for a 2 week Viking Cruise

 Puppy Panic What do I pack for 2 weeks cruising the Danube with Viking?
 This is the question I am asked most often so here is a very boring packing post.
 Warm weather packing is easier than colder but I do just carry on for both.
 1. It always starts with a panicked pandemic puppy who […]

 Dear Tor, A Letter to Tor Hagen, Chairman and CEO Viking Cruises

 Viking Star sailing into Greenwich Update May 15, 2022: (Spoiler alert).
 On May 15, 2022, Viking hired me as their Ambassador-at-Large.
 A position that will allow me to sail the world with Viking and share the story of the absolute best ocean and river cruise line in the world.
 (See Footnotes at end of […]